 Even if you were spot-on in your calorie counting, you may not be eating the food that nourishes your body without inciting inflammation and fat storage.
 For example, you could eat oreo cookies for your entire restricted 1,200-calorie allotment for the day.
 You may still lose weight, but you’d likely incur health problems in the process.

-Why Calories Burned Is Hard to Get Right
+Why Calories Out Is Hard to Get Right

 The concept of calories was first introduced by French physicist, Nicholas Clement, in the early 1800s.
 Clement’s work focused on measuring the energy of heat engines.
 A calorie was defined as the amount of energy necessary to raise one gram of water by one degree Celsius.